-Subsequent to the year ended September 30, 2020, the Corporation satisfied all the requirements outstanding to Wildsky and the 100% interest in the Cassiar Gold Project was fully acquired by the Corporation.
+During the year ended September 30, 2021, the Corporation satisfied all the requirements outstanding to Wildsky and the 100% interest in the Cassiar Gold Project was fully acquired by the Corporation.
+Proceeds for the asset acquisition were \$3,259,200 settled in shares of the Corporation.
+Liabilities assumed by the Corporation were \$2,666,584 and related to asset retirement obligation.